AzureAD/azure-activedirectory-powershell-tokenkey/README.md

     ```powershell
     .\install-aadGraphModule.ps1
     ```

-5. Execute the following to configure your application to use the new certificate:
+# Steps To Test For Automatic Rollover

+1. Get the list of available signing keys:

     ```powershell
-    .\UpdateThumbprint-RollForward.ps1
+    .\Get-AADSigningKey.ps1 | Format-Table
     ```

+2. Pick any of the keys and configure Azure Active Directory to use that key with your application:

+    ```powershell
+    .\Set-AADSigningKey.ps1 -KeyThumbprint <Thumbprint>
+    ```

-6. Test the web application.
+3. Test the web application.
 The change is instantaneous, but make sure you use a new browser session (e.g. IE's "InPrivate", Chrome "Incognito", or Firefox's "Private") to ensure you are issued a new token.
+4. Repeat steps 2 through 3 with all the keys returned from step 1.
-7. If the web application signs you in properly, it supports automatic rollover.
-If it does not, check out the section below.
+5. If the web application signs you in properly, it supports automatic rollover.
+If it does not:
+  - Check out [Signing key rollover in Azure Active Directory documentation](https://azure.microsoft.com/en-us/documentation/articles/active-directory-signing-key-rollover/) for guidance on how to modify your application in order to add support for automatic rollover.
+  - Alternatively, check out the following sections for guidance on establishing a manual rollover process.
-8. Execute the following script to revert to normal behavior:
+6. Execute the following script to revert to normal behavior:

     ```powershell
-    .\UpdateThumbprint-RestoreDefaultBehavior.ps1
+    .\Set-AADSigningKey.ps1 -Default
     ```

-# Sign-In Failure After Testing
+# Steps To Perform Manual Rollover

+1. Get the latest signing key:

+    ```powershell
+    .\Get-AADSigningKey.ps1 -Latest
+    ```

+2. Download the latest signing key:

+    ```powershell
+    ..\Get-AADSigningKey.ps1 -Latest -DownloadPath <DownloadPath>
+    ```

+3. Update your application's code or configuration to the new key.
+4. Configure Azure Active Directory to use that latest key with your application:

+    ```powershell
+    .\Set-AADSigningKey.ps1 -Latest
+    ```
+5. Test the web application.
+The change is instantaneous, but make sure you use a new browser session (e.g. IE's "InPrivate", Chrome "Incognito", or Firefox's "Private") to ensure you are issued a new token.
+6. If you experience any issues, revert to the previous key you were using and contact Azure support:

+    ```powershell
+    .\Set-AADSigningKey.ps1 -KeyThumbprint <Thumbprint>
+    ```
-If the application fails to sign users in after running the scripts, then it likely does not support automatic signing key rollover.
-Check out the [Signing key rollover in Azure Active Directory documentation](https://azure.microsoft.com/en-us/documentation/articles/active-directory-signing-key-rollover/) for guidance on how to modify your application in order to add support for automatic rollover.
+7. Once you update your application as per our guidance in [Signing key rollover in Azure Active Directory documentation](https://azure.microsoft.com/en-us/documentation/articles/active-directory-signing-key-rollover/) to support for automatic rollover, revert to normal behavior:

+    ```powershell
+    .\Set-AADSigningKey.ps1 -Default
+    ```

 # Security Reporting